Main Line (Seaboard Air Line Railroad): Improvements over the years

-The Seaboard Air Line installed Centralized traffic control along the main line in the 1940s to improve efficiency.
+The Seaboard Air Line upgraded the signal system to Centralized traffic control along the full route of main line in the 1940s to improve efficiency.
 The Seaboard Air Line would also be the first railroad to install a talking hot box detector (the predecessor to the modern defect detector).
 This first talking hot box detector was installed on the main line in Riceboro, Georgia.